From 8 Weeks to Operational Deployment: Training Your SAR Dog

 INTRODUCTION: What Makes a SAR Dog Different

-A live-find Search & Rescue dog is not a sport dog, not a pet, and not a trick dog.
-They are:
+A live-find Search & Rescue (SAR) dog is not just a sport dog, pet, or trick performer.
+They possess unique qualities that set them apart:

-This manual builds that dog from the ground up.
+This manual aims to build that exceptional dog from the ground up.

 SECTION 1: 8–12 WEEKS — THE FOUNDATION LAYER

-This is the most important stage of the dog’s entire career.
+This stage is the most crucial part of the dog’s entire career.

 1.1 The Core Objectives (8–12 Weeks)

-If you get this stage right, everything else becomes easy.
+If we get this stage right, everything else becomes easier.

 1.2 Engagement: The Heart of All Future Work